 Following a recent update to our methodology, postcode information for these payments have been extracted from their corresponding product delivery case records as an alternative source of geographical location.
-Compared to previously published payment figures, this has resulted in a shift of payments from "unknown" category to individual Local Authority areas, as the payment records got reallocated in the current publication [Table 11].
+Compared to payment figures published prior to March 2024, this has resulted in a shift of payments from

+"unknown" category to individual Local Authority areas, as the payment records got reallocated in the current publication [Table 11].